Throughout American history, the names of certain criminals have taken on romantic associations. Al Capone is perhaps, the most famous case in point.

 “Scarface” Comes to Chicago

 Al Capone came from a family of Neapolitans who immigrated to Brooklyn in 1893.
-He grew up in Brooklyn in poverty, early on becoming drawn into the crime world.
-At various times he was a bar man, a bouncer, and a strong-arm man for Frankie Yale, head of the Sicilian Union, which was a mixture between an ethnic-friendly society and a criminal gang.
+He grew up in Brooklyn in poverty, drawn early on into the crime world.
+At various times he was a barman, a bouncer, and a strong-arm man for Frankie Yale, head of the Sicilian Union, which was a mixture between an ethnic-friendly society and a criminal gang.

 This is a transcript from the video series American Identity.
 Watch it now, on The Great Courses.

 In those days, Chicago was a highly ethnically divided city.
 Dozens and dozens of different ethnic groups from all over Europe had come and created strong regional areas: a Hungarian area, a Polish area, several German areas, an African American section, and so on.
 Crime tended to follow these ethnic divisions of the city.
 There was also a large Italian community.